 - To enable the plug-in to manage GKE clusters, add the Kubernetes Engine Admin role.

-- To enable the plug-in to manage Cloud Pub/Sub topics and subscriptions, add the Pub/Sub Admin role.
+- To enable the plug-in to manage Pub/Sub topics and subscriptions, add the Pub/Sub Admin role.

 To enable the plug-in to manage additional resource types, add the appropriate role.
 For more information, see Understanding Service Accounts.

-Alternatively, to enable the plug-in to manage all GCP resource types, give the service account the Editor role on the project.
-However, it's a best practice to grant the fewest privileges that are necessary in order for the plug-in to manage your GCP resources.
+Alternatively, to enable the plug-in to manage all Google Cloud resource types, give the service account the Editor role on the project.
+However, it's a best practice to grant the fewest privileges that are necessary in order for the plug-in to manage your Google Cloud resources.

 When you've finished assigning roles, click Continue.